keptn-contrib/prometheus-service/README.md

 keptn create secret prometheus-credentials-<project> --scope="keptn-prometheus-service" --from-literal="PROMETHEUS_USER=$PROMETHEUS_USER" --from-literal="PROMETHEUS_PASSWORD=$PROMETHEUS_PASSWORD" --from-literal="PROMETHEUS_URL=$PROMETHEUS_URL"
 ```

-### Custom SLI queries
+Note: This creates an actual Kubernetes secret, with some Kubernetes labels (`app.kubernetes.io/managed-by=keptn-secret-service`, `app.kubernetes.io/scope=prometheus-service`) and is bound to the correct role (`keptn-prometheus-svc-read`) which allow prometheus-service to access it.

+### User-defined Service Level Indicators (SLIs)

 Users can override the predefined queries, as well as add custom queries by creating a SLI configuration.

 * A SLI configuration is a yaml file as shown below: